 The current reports under the ‘social’ tab of Google Analytics are Engagement, Action and pages.
 The forthcoming new set of reports will be Overview, Sources, Pages, Conversions, Social Plugins and Social Visitors Flow.

 The overview report consists of data from all the other social reports.
 This report lets users see how much value is generated from the different social media sites.

 It shows the engagement and conversion statistics for each social network so that users can see how people are interacting with their content.
 It also allows users to see the effect of the current social media campaigns.

 The pages report shows the social activity pagewise.
 It lets users know what happened on the site precisely.
 The complete statistics for a page will be shown in this report.

-This report allows users to see how many social conversations have originated from different social media sites regarding the specific site.
-The users can also see the monetary value that is driven from the conversations.
+This report allows users to see how many social conversions have originated from different social media sites regarding the specific site.
+The users can also see the monetary value that is driven from the conversions.

 Social Plugins Report

 The social plugins report gives the summary of the pages and shows how many times a page was shared via the Google +1 button or Twitter.
 The impact of Facebook ‘like’ or LinkedIn share cannot be measured as of now but it can be done in the future.

 Social Visitors Flow Report